Ukraine's Zelenskyy arrives in Hiroshima for G7 summit as world leaders sanction Russia

-HIROSHIMA, Japan (AP) — Ukrainian President Volodymyr Zelenskyy landed Saturday in Hiroshima for diplomatic talks with the leaders of the world’s most powerful democracies who have tightened sanctions meant to punish Moscow and change the course of its 15-month invasion of Ukraine.
+HIROSHIMA, Japan (AP) — Ukrainian President Volodymyr Zelenskyy arrived Saturday in Japan for diplomatic talks with the leaders of the world’s most powerful democracies as they tighten sanctions meant to punish Moscow over its 15-month invasion of Ukraine.

-Japan says Zelenskyy’s decision to visit Hiroshima stems from his “strong wish” to participate in talks that will influence his nation’s defense against Russia.
+Zelenskyy’s decision to visit Hiroshima stems from his “strong wish” to participate in talks with the Group of Seven and other countries that will influence his nation’s defense against Russia, host nation Japan said.

+Bolstering international support is a key priority for Ukraine as it prepares for what is seen as a major push intended to take back territory seized by Russia in the war that began in February last year.
+Zelenskyy's visit comes just hours after the U.S. agreed to allow training on potent American-made fighter jets, laying the groundwork for their eventual transfer to Ukraine.

+“Japan.
+G7.
+Important meetings with partners and friends of Ukraine.
+Security and enhanced cooperation for our victory.
+Peace will become closer today,” Zelenskyy tweeted upon his arrival on a plane provided by France.

 An EU official, speaking on condition of anonymity to brief reporters on the deliberations, said Zelenskyy will take part in two separate sessions Sunday.
 The first session will be with G7 members only and will focus on the war in Ukraine.
 The second session will include the G7 as well as the other nations invited to take part in the summit, and will focus on “peace and stability.”